 PROJECT 01 - Japanese Internment in Alaska: Fort Richardson Internment Camp (FRIC)

-Through Morgan's efforts to obtain additional information documenting the FRIC, the project yielded a historic context for the site which included a list of the foreign nationals arrested in Alaska during WWII, a history of the camp, and a history of almost all of the individuals known to have been interned at Fort Richardson in 1941 ad 1942.
+Through Dr. Blanchard's efforts to obtain additional information documenting the FRIC, the project yielded a historic context for the site which included a list of the foreign nationals arrested in Alaska during WWII, a history of the camp, and a history of almost all of the individuals known to have been interned at Fort Richardson in 1941 ad 1942.

 ARTICLE: Alaska’s Forgotten Japanese Internment Camp Rediscovered